Scottish-Tech-Army/Volunteer-app/README.md

 3. Add the webhook as a variable in your `/api/.env` file (and in `/api/.env.example` but without the webhook URL itself).
 This variable must be named `SLACK_SECRET_WEBHOOK_` and then the name of the Slack channel, all in capitals and with hyphens replaced by underscores.
    > For example, if the Slack channel is called `my-awesome-channel`, the .env variable should be called `SLACK_SECRET_WEBHOOK_MY_AWESOME_CHANNEL`

-4. Add this variable to Volunteer/app/.github/workflows/ci_api.yml using the same name above, and following the format of the variables already in there.
+4. Add this variable to the Volunteer/app/.github/workflows/ci_api.yml file, following the format of the variables already listed there.
-   > For example, the above .env variable would require the following entry at the bottom of the yaml file:
+   > For example, the above .env variable would require the following entry at the bottom of the yml file:
      SLACK_SECRET_WEBHOOK_MY_AWESOME_CHANNEL: ${{ secrets.SLACK_SECRET_WEBHOOK_MY_AWESOME_CHANNEL}}